material-motion/material-motion/concepts/runtimes.md

 #### Transient Views

-A transient view is one whose lifetime is controlled by the
+A transient view is one whose lifetime is controlled by some condition.

+    class Transaction
+      function addTransientView(view, withCondition)

+    transaction.setIntention(intention, withName: name, to: target)

 ---